gegian22/latin101portfolio/translation3.md

 6. masculine, nominitive, plural
 7. ablative
 C. Translation
 Erechtheus, pandionis son, has four daughters.
 At that time, Eumolpus, neptune's son, came to attack Athens.
-Neptune, was angry because his son Erechtheus was killed and, "Erecthei's daughter will be sacrficed".
-Thus, Chthonia, the only daughter, will sacrifice herself.
-The other, Erechtheus, killed himself  by lightning strike
+Neptune, was angry because his son Erechtheus was killed.
+He said, "Erecthei's daughter will be sacrficed".
+Thus, Chthonia, his only daughter, will be sacrificed.
+The other, Erechtheus, killed himself by lightning strike.